 The purpose of this research guide is to show you how to access those library services from home.

 To request library material, use our Distance Education Request Form.

-Please note: you will not be eligible for the distance education library services if you reside outside of Canada.
+Please note: you will not be eligible for mailing if you reside outside of Canada

 For more questions, please contact the library staff at email@example.com.